JerryHoTaiwan/JerryHo.github.io/_pages/cv.md

 Education
 ======
-* UC San Diego (will start from 2020 FALL)
+* UC San Diego 2020-
-  * Will start Ph.D. study in Electrical and Computer Engineering with specialization in Signal and Image Processing.
+  * Major in Electrical and Computer Engineering with specialization in Signal and Image Processing.

 * National Taiwan University (NTU), 2015-2019
   * Recieved B.S. degree in Dept. of Electrical Engineering